 You can tell if a tomatillo is ripe if the fruit has become so large that the papery husk around it has split.
 When you touch a ripe tomatillo on the stem, the green fruit should fall off in your hand with just a tiny amount of pressure.

 Think of it like a balloon inflating inside a paper bag – when it gets to the point that the bag is going to split, it is ready to harvest!

 How to Pick Tomatillos

-Tomatillos store best in their husks.
-But when the time comes to eat them, the husk should get peeled away.
-The fruit will have a sticky film on the surface – rinse this off under warm water.
+However, when the time comes to eat them, you should peel the husk away.
+The fruit will have a tacky residue on the surface – rinse this sticky film off with warm water.

 Your tomatillo harvest is now ready for you to eat!
 Either raw or cooked.
 Bon appetit!

 Read More – Here’s What to Do With Your Tomato Plants During Winter!